 A 40-kg balikbayan box slides on the rough surface of the warehouse at 3 m/s and then stops due to friction.
 As the box stops, find the average power produced by friction if the coefficient of kinetic friction between the box and the surface is 0.245.

 - mass = 40 kg

 - v0x = 3 m/s

 W = 180 J

-To calculate for time, we have to relate Newton’s second law of motion and the concept of frictional force.
+To calculate time, we must relate Newton’s second law of motion and the concept of frictional force.
 We know that the acceleration of the box is given by

 Fnet = -f